Search

 Cumene shell and tube reactor model diagram

 Assume that all properties are constant in a volume element associated with a single catalyst pellet.
 In the simplest case, the entire reactor operates isothermally and there is no variation of axial velocity in the radial direction.
 The global rate is a function only of concentration.
 Further, the concentrations will change only in the axial direction.
-Plug flow model was used as a basis for designing homogeneous tubular- flow reactor
+The plug flow model was used as a basis for designing a homogeneous tubular-flow reactor Assumptions:

-ü Catalyst packed tubes are arranged on the square pitch of 100mm
+• Catalyst-packed tubes are arranged on a square pitch of 100mm

-ü Baffle spacing as 1/5th of the shell diameter.
+• Baffle spacing is 1/5th of the shell diameter.

 The volume of catalyst bed required for the reaction = 6.36 m3